-Prior to the CT scan, a radiographic guide is fabricated.
+Prior to the CT scan, a Radiographic Guide is fabricated.
 This will serve to aid in the visualization of the optimal prosthetic outcome.
-The teeth are positioned properly in wax, and then a hard model is made to illustrate what the case will look like finished before ever starting.
+The teeth are positioned properly in wax, and then a master cast is fabricated to illustrate what the case will look like finished before ever starting.
 All appropriate dental anatomy is included.
-The radiographic guide is placed in the mouth during the CT scan.
+The Radiographic Guide is placed in the mouth during the CT scan.
 This allows us to see the ideal position of the teeth on a 3-D model.
-The entire 3-D image is analyzed and the implant planning and simulation of implant placement completed using the computer (Figures 1 and 2).
-The surgical placement of dental implants can be done in a conventional manner using the newly created surgical guide to help direct the implant in the ideal position.
+The entire 3-D image is analyzed and the implant planning and simulation of implant placement completed using the computer (Fig. 1, 2).
+The surgical placement of dental implants can be done in a conventional manner using the newly created Surgical Template to help direct the implant in the ideal position.
 However, optimally the surgery can be completed without making any incisional flap.
-The implants are placed to the desired depth using the computer software and surgical guide.
+The implants are placed to the desired depth using the computer software and Surgical Template.